SamPutnam/Index/README.md

-An index of past and current projects, organized by last code commit.
+An index of past and current projects, ranked by last code commit.

 Last code commit does not include minor changes and correlates strongly with health of a project (alive --> dead).